Johx22/Patch-Recovery/README.md

 # Similar script
-You can also refer [repo](https://github.com/engineer4t/fastboot-patcher)
+You can also refer this [script](https://github.com/engineer4t/fastboot-patcher)

 # Patch-Recovery